Contact Us

 • Routine Arrest Booking: After an arrest, you will be asked general questions like your full name, address, phone number, and others.
 Remaining silent here won’t gain you any advantages and will make your booking process more difficult.

-Don’t Wait to Secure an Attorney
+Don’t Wait To Secure An Attorney

 If you have been arrested and are facing criminal charges, it is paramount that you secure an attorney as soon as possible.
 They will help shield you from further incriminating yourself or misstepping during any interrogation process.